openpnp/openpnp/Bottom-Vision.md

 **Pipeline**: Press the `Edit` button to view and edit the default pipeline that will be used to locate parts.
 The default pipeline is used when no part specific pipeline has been configured.
 The built-in pipeline is described below.
 Press `Reset to Default` to reset the pipeline to the OpenPnP default.
 Press `Reset All Parts` to assign the current pipeline to all parts.

 **Rotate parts prior to vision?**: Will already pre-rotate the part on the nozzle to its final placement angle.
 This generally improves precision.
 This option also enables multi-pass vision.
-This mode must be set with a nozzle that has limited articulation (i.e. less than 360°); see [[Rotation Mode]].
+This mode must be set with a nozzle that has limited articulation (i.e. less than 360°); see [[Nozzle Rotation Mode]].

 ### Multi-pass Vision